 2. REDUCTION IN OUR ENERGY CONSUMPTION

-Another one of the most promising sustainability trends in business is reducing energy consumption.
+Another one of the most promising environmental trends in business is reducing energy consumption.
 Electric vehicles (especially to fuel freight transportation), LED lighting, smart homes, and LEED certified buildings were all mentioned frequently as critical areas of forward progress because they change how we consume energy (and how MUCH electricity and fuel we consume).

 Catherine Pears at Wavelength Lighting shared that in commercial spaces, the installation of LED lighting is less of a fleeting trend and more of a necessary shift required of any energy-efficient building.
 Legislation in cities like New York City and Berkley, California are already implementing requirements for lighting upgrades to commercial buildings above a certain size— because there is simply no need to be wasting so much energy by keeping traditional light sources (like CFL and incandescent) in place.
 Now that LEDs have caught up to traditional lighting in terms of price point, and actually pay themselves back in a short amount of time, the choice is pretty clear: choose LEDs and save energy and money.

-Liz Jeneault of Faveable saw electric vehicles as the most promising trend.
+Liz Jeneault of Faveable saw electric vehicles as the most promising sustainability trend.
 In the coming year and beyond, we absolutely will see people purchasing more plug-in hybrid and fully electric vehicles.
 Everyone is familiar with Tesla, but automakers across the board are offering or developing more eco-friendly options.
 Many of the vehicles are coming in the form of an SUV.
 The SUV segment continues to rise in popularity, as people want just the right of amount performance, comfort, and spaciousness.
 They don't want the gas guzzlers of the past, however.

 That's why new vehicles like the Audi e-tron have been such a big hit.
 The SUV is fully electric, but offers excellent performance.
 I definitely feel having more zero-emissions vehicle options out there will help consumers make smarter choices for the environment.
 Reducing our personal carbon emissions is a great way to help address global warming.
 Since many of us drive so much, opting for a plug-in hybrid or fully electric vehicle can have a big impact.